 GROUP BY t1.c2;

-The SEMI_TO_INNER hint enables semi joins that contain EXISTS or IN and converts them into inner joins.
-The reverse operation of this hint is the NO_SEMI_TO_INNER hint.
+SEMI_TO_INNER Hint specifies to enable semi-join queries that contain EXISTS or IN clauses and convert them to inner join queries.
+The reverse operation is the NO_SEMI_TO_INNER Hint.

 Syntax